 Wondering how to make your Google posts perform better?
+Did you ever have a Google My Business post rejected?
 In this case study, we wanted to find out what types of posts performed the best and manually analyzed over 1000 posts from a variety of different small businesses.
 For the full video of this presentation plus several others, check out our videos on demand from LocalU in April.
 In this study, we looked at both clicks according to Google My Business (GMB), and clicks and conversions inside Google Analytics (by using UTM codes).

 Guide to Google My Business Posts: